top of page

 Holly Starr

-PS: It goes without saying that you do not need a necklace to reach out to people who are hurting.
-The necklace isn't the point, but what it is pointing to.
-However, if you find them fitting for your circumstances, I am honored to link arms with you in this way :)
+PS: It goes without saying—you don’t need a necklace to reach out to someone who is hurting.
+The necklace isn’t the point; it’s what it points to.
+But if it feels meaningful for your circumstances, I’m honored to link arms with you in this way. 💛

 YOUR YES